ummukalsumfn/Portofolio_Data/README.md

 This project is one of the project-based modules that I have completed at DQLab Academy.
 The background given is that there are B2B startup companies that will review the company's performance during the last quarter.
 Participants were asked to provide a review of the current sales growth.
 Analysis on this project using **SQL**.

+## 7_Case Study San Fransisco Bikeshare
+Using Public Dataset in BigQuery and Google Data Studio for visualization